 In the course of these units, learners will develop their language skills in the meaningful real-life contexts of society, learning, employability, and culture.
 Some of the areas studied are detailed below:

-Society Learning / Employability Culture
+Society

-Family and friends School Holidays

-Home and local area Subjects Life in another culture

-Sports, health and wellbeing Jobs & places of work Events & celebrations

-TV, cinema and music.
-Qualities Films & literature

-Hobbies and interests CV

-Environmental issues.
-Future careers
+Family and friends Home and local area Sports, health and wellbeing TV, cinema and music.
+Hobbies and interests Environmental issues.
+Learning / Employability